 Protecting birds and the places they need.

-The health of our visitors, supporters, and staff is of utmost importance to the Greenwich Audubon Center.
-In an effort to help protect our community from COVID-19, we are following recommendations made by the U.S. Centers for Disease Control (CDC) as well as state and local governments and our center buildings and facilities (including restrooms) are CLOSED until further notice.
+The health of our visitors, supporters, and staff is of utmost importance.
+To help protect the Greenwich Audubon Center community from COVID-19, we are following recommendations made by the U.S. Centers for Disease Control (CDC) as well as state and local governments.

-If you wish to help support the center during this challenging time, contributions may be made online via this link.
-We greatly appreciate your shared dedication to protecting birds, other wildlife, and the habitats they depend on.
+Thank you for your shared dedication to protecting birds, other wildlife, and the habitats they depend on!